 Moisture and warm temperatures may feel good to you in the winter, but seeds deteriorate under these conditions.
-To ensure the best germination, place your seeds in labeled containers (I recycle used envelopes, easy to label) and pack the envelopes into a jar with a tightly sealed lid.
+To ensure the best germination, place your seeds in labeled containers (recycled used envelopes are easy to label) and pack the envelopes into a jar with a tightly sealed lid.
 Store the jar(s) in the refrigerator or freezer until the next planting season.

 To absorb moisture, you may want to add a packet of dry powdered milk to the jar.
-To do this, use a recently-opened package, scoop about 1⁄2 cup of powdered milk into a small cloth bag.
+To do this, use a recently-opened package, scoop about $\frac{1}{2}$ cup of powdered milk into a small cloth bag.
 Place the bag at the bottom of a jar, then add your seed packets.
 Secure the lid and store.

 Saving and sharing seeds is a fun adventure.
 Many books and websites provide detailed information on adding this new dimension to your gardening skills.
 For an in-depth exploration of this, you may want to attend an upcoming workshop on Seed Saving for Gardeners and Farmers (see Infobox for details.)

-Remember, when you save seeds, you are following the actions of countless farmers across the world who have fed our ancestors by preserving and replanting the best of last year's harvest.
+Remember, when you save seeds, you are following the footsteps of countless farmers around the world who have fed our ancestors by preserving and replanting the best of last year's harvest.
 Sometimes the best innovation is found in rediscovering and refining an old tradition.
-As farmer, author and educator Wendell Berry notes, "When going back makes sense, you are going ahead."
-Or as a member of the satirical Firesign Theater troupe once proclaimed, "Forward into the past!"
+Farmer, author and educator, Wendell Berry notes, "When going back makes sense, you are going ahead."
+Or, as the satirical Firesign Theatre troupe proclaim, "Forward into the past!"